nkrusch/awesome-research-guides/readme.md

 This list was curated for personal use, during many years of doctoral study, and it continues to grow with its creator.
 To increase its reach and usefulness, the list was converted to an awesome list.
-It is related to a few other awesome lists ([scientific writing](https://github.com/writing-resources/awesome-scientific-writing) and [research tools](https://github.com/emptymalei/awesome-research#readme)), but is unique in its emphasis on guidance over technology.
+It is related to a few other awesome lists ([scientific writing](https://github.com/writing-resources/awesome-scientific-writing) and [research tools](https://github.com/emptymalei/awesome-research#readme)), but is unique in its emphasis of guidance over technology.
 There is also a [complementary collection](https://homes.cs.washington.edu/~mernst/advice/), with supplementary topics, written by a single author.
 The purpose here is to gather advice from many experts.
 Although the list is substantial, it can always be improved via [contributions](.github/contributing.md).